Deutsche EuroShop: History

 Due to the COVID-19 pandemic, Deutsche EuroShop suffered loss of rent of 24.2% in the first half of 2020.
 The valuation of real estate assets was also devalued by an average of 5.5%.

-As a result of the successful takeover by Oaktree Capital Management and CURA Vermögensverwaltung, the family office of the Otto family, Deutsche EuroShop AG had to leave the SDAX on 19 September 2022.
+As a result of the successful takeover by Oaktree Capital Management and CURA Vermögensverwaltung, the family office of the Otto family, Deutsche EuroShop had to leave the SDAX on 19 September 2022.
 The Executive Board team consisting of Wilhelm Wellner († 2022) and Olaf Borkers left the company by mutual agreement following the successful takeover bid.

-On 1 October 2022, Hans-Peter Kneip took over the management of Deutsche EuroShop AG as sole member of the Executive Board (CEO and CFO).
+On 1 October 2022, Hans-Peter Kneip took over the management of Deutsche EuroShop as sole member of the Executive Board (CEO and CFO).
 After the COVID-19 pandemic subsided, Deutsche EuroShop experienced a resurgence with rising customer numbers and tenant turnover.
 At the beginning of 2023, shares in six shopping centres were acquired and a capital increase of around EUR 315 million was implemented.
 Furthermore, the company increased investments in its shopping centers.
-As a result of the company's new direction and the increased share price, Deutsche EuroShop AG returned to the SDAX on 23 September 2024 and belongs once again to the largest listed companies on the Regulated market of the Frankfurt Stock Exchange.
+As a result of the company's new direction and the increased share price, Deutsche EuroShop returned to the SDAX on 23 September 2024 and belongs once again to the largest listed companies on the Regulated market of the Frankfurt Stock Exchange.

-On 28 March 2025, Deutsche EuroShop AG announced the reappointment of Hans-Peter Kneip to the Executive Board.
+On 28 March 2025, Deutsche EuroShop announced the reappointment of Hans-Peter Kneip to the Executive Board.
 On 10 April 2025, CEO Kneip presented the expansion of the Main-Taunus-Zentrum in Sulzbach near Frankfurt to include the ‘Food Garden’, a 9,000 square metre park-like catering area developed especially for the shopping centre with eight restaurants, including The ASH, L'Osteria and ALEX.
-On 11 June 2025, Deutsche EuroShop AG placed its first Green bond of EUR 500 million, which generated strong investor demand and was seven times oversubscribed.
-In mid-2025, Deutsche EuroShop AG's shopping centres were revalued slightly for the first time after years of declining property valuations.
+On 11 June 2025, Deutsche EuroShop placed its first Green bond of EUR 500 million, which generated strong investor demand and was seven times oversubscribed.
+In mid-2025, Deutsche EuroShop's shopping centres were revalued slightly for the first time after years of declining property valuations.

+Effective 31 July 2026, Deutsche EuroShop was converted into a European Company (Societas Europaea, SE).

+25th anniversary on the stock exchange

+Deutsche EuroShop celebrated its 25th anniversary on the stock exchange with the traditional bell ringing ceremony on the trading floor of the Frankfurt Stock Exchange.
+At this event on 29 January 2026, Hans-Peter Kneip, CEO of Deutsche EuroShop, paid tribute to the company's long-term success at the interface between real estate, retail and the capital market.

+Special guests included Alexander Otto, CEO of the ECE Group, Jürgen Fitschen, former Co-CEO of Deutsche Bank, Michael Diederich, global co-head of Deutsche Bank's corporate bank and former member of the FC Bayern Munich executive board and spokesman of the UniCredit Bank executive board, Karin Dohm, member of the board of Deutsche Bahn and former deputy chair of the supervisory board of Deutsche EuroShop, Manfred Zaß, inventor of the name "DAX" and former chair of the supervisory board of Deutsche EuroShop, as well as current and former members of the executive and supervisory boards.